JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_guide.md

 This page serves as a guide to Gradle-based plugin configuration for IntelliJ Platform projects.
 The IntelliJ IDEA Ultimate and Community editions bundle the _Gradle_ and _Plugin DevKit_ plugins to support Gradle-based development.

-The [Getting Started with Gradle](gradle_prerequisites.md) page provides a tutorial for creating Gradle-based IntelliJ Platform plugins.
+The [](gradle_prerequisites.md) page provides a tutorial for creating Gradle-based IntelliJ Platform plugins.
-It may be useful to review the IntelliJ Platform page, particularly the description of versioning in the [Open Source](intellij_platform.md#open-source) section.
+It may be useful to review the IntelliJ Platform page, particularly the description of versioning in the [](intellij_platform.md#open-source) section.

 > When adding additional repositories to your Gradle build script, always use HTTPS protocol.
 >
 {type="warning"}

 ## Overview of the Gradle Plugin

 The Gradle plugin is built from the open-source project [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin).
 This plugin adds Gradle tasks that enable developing IntelliJ Platform plugins.
 The [README](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md) file has a reference for configuring these tasks.